Prepodobnuy/py_wallpaper/README.md

   "margin-top": YOUR DISPLAY SPACING FROM THE TOP
 }
 ```
-To view all of your monitor on hyprland use
+To view all of your monitor on hyprland use:
 ```bash
 hyprctl monitors all
 ```